bcherny/undux/README.md

   users: string[]
 }

-// Create a store.
-The 1st argument is the store's initial value,
-// the 2nd argument is whether we're in debug mode (if we are, model
-// changes will be logged out in devtools). let store = createStore<Store>({
+// Create a store with an initial value. let store = createStore<Store>({
   today: new Date,
   users: []